 Factorising

 Here is everything you need to know about factorising for GCSE maths (Edexcel, AQA and OCR).
-You’ll learn the essentials of factorising expressions and factorising quadratics including factorising into single brackets and double brackets.
+You’ll get an introduction to the essentials of factorising expressions and factorising quadratics including when how to use factorising with single brackets and factorising with double brackets.

-Look out for the factorising worksheets and exam questions at the end.
+Look out for the factorising worksheet and exam questions at the end.

 What is factorising